corybrunson/ggalluvial/README.md

 # ggalluvial

-A ggplot2 extension for alluvial diagrams, which visualize frequency tables in several dimensions.
+A ggplot2 extension for alluvial diagrams.

 ## Background

-While alluvial plots are most popularly used to visualize frequency distributions over time, i usually use them to visualize frequency tables involving several categorical variables.
+The alluvial plots implemented here can be used to visualize frequency distributions over time or frequency tables involving several categorical variables.
+Much of the infrastructure comes from the [**alluvial**](https://github.com/mbojan/alluvial) package, but the **ggplot2** framework induced several conspicuous differences:

-I've relied for several tasks on [mbojan](https://github.com/mbojan)'s timely [**alluvial**](https://github.com/mbojan/alluvial) package, from which much of the alluvial infrastructure used here is derived.
-Besides being tailored to ggplot2, there are several conspicuous differences between these packages:

 - **alluvial** understands a variety of inputs (vectors, lists, data frames), while **ggalluvial** requires a single data frame;
 - **alluvial** uses each variable of these inputs as an axis, whereas **ggalluvial** requires the user to specify each axis individually, either by calling separate aesthetics or via a `tidyr::gather()`ed data format;
-- **alluvial** produces both the alluvial flows (alluvia) and what are here called the strata in a single function (`alluvial()`), whereas **ggalluvial** relies on the separate functions `*_alluvium()` and `*_stratum()` to produce these elements.
+- **alluvial** produces both the alluvial flows (alluvia) and what are here called the strata in a single function (`alluvial()`), whereas **ggalluvial** relies on separate functions to produce strata, alluvia, and alluvial segments called *lodes* and *flows*.

-There's much to be improved on here.
+There's much to be improved on here still.
 Comments or pull requests are more than welcome.

 ## Install